freenas/freenas-docs/userguide/cli.rst

 freenas-debug
 -------------

-The %brand% GUI provides an option to save debugging information to a text file using :menuselection:`System --> Advanced --> Save Debug`.
+The %brand% |web-ui| provides an option to save debugging information to a text file using :menuselection:`System --> Advanced --> Save Debug`.
 This debugging information is created by the :command:`freenas-debug` command line utility and a copy of the information is saved to